 Appropriate for ages 8+.

 Nominated for a 2012 Eisner Award in Best Digital Comic category.
 Everybody knows that you should be careful what you wish for.
 But should you be careful of what other people wish for, too?
 When a laundry girl rescues a fox from a hunt, both of their lives will be changed forever…

 The Dance of Death was one of the most popular motifs of the medieval plague years.
 Hundreds of versions depicted people of all classes and professions doing their best to resist Death’s jaunty musical invitation.
 This book updates the series for the 21st century, subjecting hatable contemporary characters like the Hipster, the Celebutante, and the Pundits to the siren song of the void!
 Includes an introduction by mortician Caitlin Doughty.

-These books are available for purchase only through their publishers or at online and brick-and-mortar retailers.
+These books are available for purchase through their publishers, online, and at brick-and-mortar retailers.

 Artist, graphic novel, written by Justine & Ron Fontes, colored by Jenn Manley Lee.
 Lerner, 2011.